gtfactslab/TRO_CBFs-LTL_Robotarium_Experiment/Code/Infeasibility Scenario/README.md

+# Comparison between traditional finite time control barrier functions and composite finite time control barrier functions

-This code provides a simple example which illustrates the advantage of Theorem 1 in the paper
+The objective of this code is to showcase the advantage of Theorem 1 in the paper.